51nodes/quorum-raft-helm-template/README.md

 # Helm Templates for n-Nodes Raft Quorum Network
 This repository provides templates for a basic quorum setup using 3 nodes.
 By using the provided [scripts](quorum/scripts/) you can add and remove nodes to the existing raft cluster.
 Nodes will be available at `http://<cluster-ip>/quorum-node<n>-rpc`.
 Note that this repository is currently designed to be used in development and testing only, do not use this in a production environment!
+Please do not reuse the account credentials provided in this repository.

 ## Requirements
 - [minikube](https://minikube.sigs.k8s.io/docs/start/) (optional) to create a local kubernetes cluster